TheJacksonLaboratory/envisionR/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed by The Jackson Laboratory under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Acknowledgements